auth0/docs/articles/logs/index.md

 Developer Pro | 10 days
 Enterprise | 30 days

-### How do I View or Export Log File Data?
+### How do I view or export log file data?

 If you would like to store log data longer than the time period offered by your subscription plan, we recommend you use the [Management API feature that allows you to retrieve the relevant data](api/management/v2#!/Logs/get_logs).
 Once you've retrieved your data, you can:

 * Store the data yourself
 * Send the data to an external service.
 You can install and configure an Auth0 Extension in order to export logs automatically to another provider, like Sumo Logic or Loggly.
 For a list of available providers and detailed steps to configure each, see [Export Auth0 logs to an external service](/extensions#export-auth0-logs-to-an-external-service).

-## Retrieving Logs from the Management API
+## Retrieving logs from the Management API

 You can use the Management API v2 to retrieve your logs using the [/api/v2/logs](/api/v2#!/Logs/get_logs) endpoint, which suports two types of consumption: [by checkpoint](/logs#get-logs-by-checkpoint) or [by search criteria](#get-logs-by-search-criteria).